-Over the last half decade, smart home technology has gone from being a novelty item exclusive to tech enthusiasts and luxury home owners to a mainstream feature taken for granted by the average homeowner.
-In 2013, just 13 percent of American households had some type of smart home features, Strategy Analytics data shows.
-In 2019, this will reach 22.5 percent, S&P Global Market Intelligence estimates.
-Even more impressively, 90 percent of American consumers now own at least one smart home device, according to Metova research, and 34 percent of consumers own two or three, reports GfK Research.
+Over the last half decade, smart home technology has gone from being a novelty item exclusive to tech enthusiasts and luxury home owners.
+Now to a mainstream feature taken for granted by the average homeowner.
+In 2013, just 13 percent of American households had some type of smart home features.
+That’s what Strategy Analytics data shows.
+In 2019, this will reach 22.5 percent.
+Again, that’s what S&P Global Market Intelligence estimates.
+Even more impressively, 90 percent of American consumers now own at least one smart home device.
+All according to Metova research.
+Finally and 34 percent of consumers own two or three, reports GfK Research.

 One of the biggest reasons smart home technology has become more invisible is the widespread adoption of smart speaker systems such as Amazon Alexa and Google Home.
-Smart speakers provide a more user-friendly interface for smart home devices than traditional interfaces such as touch screens.
-Instead of requiring a specialized screen to access their devices, consumers can now control their smart homes by just using the sound of their voice.
+Smart speakers provide a more user-friendly interface for smart home devices.
+I mean than traditional interfaces such as touch screens.
+Instead of requiring a specialized screen to access their devices, new game.
+Now consumers can now control their smart homes by just using the sound of their voice.

 Another reason consumers are finding smart home technology more accessible is the rise of smart home apps that can be controlled from the same mobile devices Americans already use all the time.
 With nearly all Americans now owning a smartphone, when consumers can use their smart home devices the same way they use their other mobile apps, smart home technology blends invisibly into everyday life.